JeanCruzC/pagina/README.md

    When prompted on /generador upload the demand Excel file.

+4. The generator request times out after **120 s** by default.
+To use a different value set the `data-timeout` attribute (milliseconds) on the `<form id="genForm">` element in `generador.html`.
-4. Choose the **JEAN** profile from the sidebar to minimise the sum of excess and deficit while keeping coverage near 100%.
+5. Choose the **JEAN** profile from the sidebar to minimise the sum of excess and deficit while keeping coverage near 100%.
-5. Select **JEAN Personalizado** to choose the working days, hours per day and break placement.
+6. Select **JEAN Personalizado** to choose the working days, hours per day and break placement.
 All other solver parameters use the JEAN profile automatically.

 ## Excel Input